FICO Credit Scores: What Do They Mean?

-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.
+Since we live in an automated, it should come as no surprise that your creditworthiness boils down to a single number.

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

-- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about your credit score?
 Give us a call at 305-967-7200.